Nosto/wiki-docs/features/dynamic-bundle-discounts.md

 Please follow the steps below for setting up the line item script for handling the bundle discount request. (_This has to be done manually for now, until next Nosto release_)

-1. Please follow the instructions [here](https://help.shopify.com/en/manual/checkout-settings/script-editor/create) to install and setup Shopify Script Editor (_make sure to select blank template and clear any existing code in the template_)
+1. Please follow the instructions [here](https://help.shopify.com/en/manual/checkout-settings/script-editor/create) for installing and setting up Shopify Script Editor (_make sure to select blank template and clear any existing code in the template_)
 2. Copy the authentication logic (entire code) from [here](https://github.com/ripenecommerce/shopify-ruby-sha256/blob/main/sha265.rb) and add it to the line item script that we created in step (1).
 This code authenticates bundle discount requests and applies the discount only for genuine requests.
 3. Copy the shopify bundle discount line item script from [here](https://help.shopify.com/en/manual/checkout-settings/script-editor/examples/line-item-scripts#bundle-discount) and add it below the authentication logic.
 4. The authentication logic has a SECRET\_KEY variable.
 Value of this variable should be replaced with Nosto secret key. **To get your secret key, please contact Nosto support**